 What Does NOT Work, Common Misconceptions

-• "Selling" the home to a child at below-market value triggers the transfer penalty on the gifted portion (the difference between fair market value and the purchase price).
+• "Selling" the home to a child at below-market value triggers the transfer penalty on the gifted portion.

 How Pennsylvania's Recovery Framework Compares

 Pennsylvania sits on the more lenient end of the recovery-scope spectrum.
-The state-by-state picture varies along several axes; for cross-state comparisons, consult the destination state's Medicaid agency or ASPE's Medicaid Estate Recovery report.
+For cross-state comparisons, consult the destination state's Medicaid agency or the ASPE Medicaid Estate Recovery report.

 Element Pennsylvania